thevijayshankersharma/Portfolio/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
-Contributions are always welcome!
+Here are a few ways you can contribute:

+- Report bugs
+- Suggest features
+- Improve documentation
+- Refactor code

 ## Contact